epmd-edp/reconciler/README.md

-# EDP Reconciler
+# Reconciler Operator

+Get acquainted with the Reconciler Operator and the installation process as well as the local development.

 ## Overview

-Reconciler is an EDP operator that is responsible for a work with the EDP tenant database.
+Reconciler Operator is an EDP operator that is responsible for saving state of CR's in EDP database.
+Operator installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.

+_**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._

-### Prerequisites
+## Prerequisites
 * Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 * Cluster admin access to the cluster;
 * EDP project/namespace is deployed by following one of the instructions: [edp-install-openshift](https://github.com/epmd-edp/edp-install/blob/release-2.4/documentation/openshift_install_edp.md#edp-project) or [edp-install-kubernetes](https://github.com/epmd-edp/edp-install/blob/release-2.4/documentation/kubernetes_install_edp.md#edp-namespace).

-### Installation
+## Installation
-In order to install the EDP Reconciler, follow the steps below:
+In order to install the EDP Reconciler Operator, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":
      ```bash